jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/secdevops-security-champions/index.md

 responsible for identifying and solving security problems early in the SDLC so as not to slow down processes.
 The SC assists with verification that security requirements are met during the development process.
-Additionally, he translates technical information from the DevOps group to the security and business management groups, and vice versa.
+Additionally, they translate technical information from the DevOps group to the security and business management groups, and vice versa.
 Therefore, the SC interacts closely with these groups, gets along with the experts on each side, and builds a bridge between them.